huntforhomesaz/cleanout2closing-site/content/pages/about.md

 Cleanout2Closing exists to close that gap.

 The goal is not fancy branding.
-The goal is a steady, practical process that takes the property from â€œwe do not know where to startâ€ to â€œwe are closed and the records are in order.â€
+The goal is a steady, practical process that takes the property from "we do not know where to start" to "we are closed and the records are in order."

 ---